Aj-esh/bitask/README.md

 # Node.js and React Chat Application

 ## Overview
-This project is a real-time chat application built using Node.js for the backend and React for the frontend.
-It utilizes Socket.io for real-time communication and MongoDB for data storage.
+Real-time chat application built using Node.js for the backend and React for the frontend.
+Chatspace utilizes Socket.io for real-time communication and MongoDB for data storage.
 The application supports user authentication and message retrieval through a REST API, along with WebSocket events for real-time messaging.

 ## Technology Stack
 - **Backend:**
   - **Node.js**: A JavaScript runtime for building scalable network applications.
   - **Express**: A web framework for Node.js to handle routing and middleware.
   - **Socket.io**: A library for real-time web applications, enabling bidirectional communication between clients and servers.
+  - **Mongoose**: An ODM (Object Data Modeling) library for MongoDB and Node.js.

+- **Database:**
   - **MongoDB**: A NoSQL database for storing user and message data.
-  - **Mongoose**: An ODM (Object Data Modeling) library for MongoDB and Node.js.

 - **Frontend:**
   - **React**: A JavaScript library for building user interfaces, allowing for the creation of reusable UI components.